4rm/Ricoh-Resource-Monitor/README.md

 ## <a name="Known">Known Issues</a>

-- Printers will not report changes in paper level unless they have been woken from Energy Saver Mode
+- Printers will not report paper level changes unless they've been woken from Energy Saver Mode
-- Some trays are actually split into left- and right-hand compartments, but Ricoh reports their fill levels as one value
+- Some trays are split into left- and right-hand compartments, but Ricoh reports their fill levels as one value
 - Log file may not be created in some locations unless RRM is launched as administrator

 ## <a name="Thanks">Thanks</a>